By Brett Hainley

 “Does he mean “minorities”?”

-“He means “blacks”,” she said, her voice tight, “but I’m sure he’s thinking “niggers”.”
+“He means “blacks”,” she said, her voice tight, “but I’m sure he’s thinking “blacks”.”
 When John moved on to a tirade about certain residents painting their brick in bright pastels, she leaned back to Greg.
 “He may also mean “wetbacks”.”

 Greg shook his head and wondered how his neighbors had regressed so far.
 Had they always been this racist?
 He remembered an event during his own tenure where he had heard Arbor talking to a woman who wanted to volunteer.
 Arbor had sounded like she was talking the young woman out of the idea without actually telling her she wasn’t welcome.
 Greg thought, at the time, it had been just because the woman was so young, but she had been of East Asian descent, and now he wondered if that had been a factor.
+He was thinking how to buy a house from the home owners association that he was involved in.

 Louise Fletcher, who always added, “not that one,” when she introduced herself, as if anyone would confuse the mousey little brunette with Nurse Ratched, was reading off the slate of nominees.
 This was why a quorum was needed.
 Nineteen residents had to be in attendance for the nominations to next year’s board to be valid.
 Greg noted two open At-Large positions, and silently noted that they’d managed to alienate that many people.